De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: The experimental verification

-and pretty much in parallel to the amplitude $Z\alpha$ of the Coulomb potential following from QED.
-In the following we first complement the analyzes of the mass distributions of the four meson families previously studied in \cite{EPJA16} (71 masses) by two more meson families, the ones of the $f_1$, and $a_1$ mesons, which contribute 18 more masses.
-Afterwards we extract for the first time the $\alpha_s$ value from the data set on the meson masses, constituted by a total of 89 masses.
+In the following we complement the analyzes of the mass distributions of the four meson families previously studied in \cite{EPJA16} (71 masses) by two more meson families, those of the $f_1$, and $a_1$ mesons, which contribute 18 more masses.
+Afterwards we extract the corresponding $\alpha_s$ values.
 Compared to the $f_0$, $\eta$, $\pi$, $a_0$ mesons, analyzed in \cite{EPJA16}, less is known about the $f_1$ and $a_1$ mesons.
-The compiled data on the last two families are presented in Fig.~7.
+The compiled data on the last two families are presented in Fig.~5.
 It needs to be said that only the $a_1(1260)$, $a_1(1640)$, and $f_1(1285)$ mesons are contained in the Summary Table of the Meson Particle Listings in \cite{PART} meaning that their existence is considered as fully reliable.
-All the other particles in Fig.~7 are either included in the Meson Particle Listings, or into the list of the less reliably established particles referred to as `` Further States''.
+All the other particles in Fig.~5 are either included in the Meson Particle Listings, or into the list of the less reliably established particles referred to as `` Further States''.
 We here favored the $f_1(1510)$ meson as the first excited state of $f_1(1285)$ over the $f_1(1420)$ state from the Summary Table.
-In this way we are suggesting that the internal $f_1(1510)$ structure may be closer to a quark--anti-quark ``dumbbell'' perturbed by the gluon--anti-gluon (glueball) color dipole potential than the $f_1(1420)$ internal structure, which may contain strange-anti-strange quarks.
-Our point is that our conformal symmetry classification scheme, in needing states omitted from the Summary Table, provides an additional legitimation to their observation and strengthen their status.
-Same as in \cite{EPJA16}, we employed the mass formula in (\ref{EPJA_FIT}) to perform a least square fit to the meson mass distributions in Fig.~7.
-The results on the three parameters, the hyper-sphere radius, $R$, and the two dimensionless parameters $b$, and $c_0$ in (\ref{EPJA_FIT}), are listed in the columns second to fourth of Table 1, together with the same information regarding the $f_0$, $\eta$, $\pi$, and $a_0$ families, earlier obtained in \cite{EPJA16}.
-The fifth column contains the average deviation values of the corresponding fits, while in the last column we present the values of the strong coupling constant, $\alpha_s$, of QCD (normalized to $\pi$) which we extracted by virtue of our formula (\ref{strng-b}).
-The Table shows that the $\alpha_s/\pi$ values, in varying in the interval, $0.58 \geq \alpha_s/\pi \leq 0.80$, remain significantly less than $1$, and in complete agreement with data reported in \cite{Andre}, whose principle result is that the strong coupling constant tends to approach a fixed value in the infrared, thus opening up a so called ``conformal window'' and thereby hinting on relevance of conformal symmetry in the infrared.
-Finally, it is important to emphasize that the infrared $\left (- {\mathcal Q}\right){\mathcal G}_{\frac{\pi}{2}} (\chi)$ single-color potential in (\ref{VSP}) relates by argument shift, followed by the complexification
+In this way we are suggesting that the internal $f_1(1510)$ structure may be closer to a quark--anti-quark color dipole, perturbed by the dipole potential due to gluon--anti-gluon dipole, than the $f_1(1420)$ internal structure, which may contain strange-anti-strange quarks.
+Our point is that our conformal symmetry classification scheme, in needing states omitted from the Summary Table, provides an additional legitimization to their observation and consolidates their status.
+Same as in \cite{EPJA16}, we here employ the mass formula in (\ref{mass-frla}) to perform a least square fit to the meson mass distributions in Fig.~5.
+The results on the three parameters, the hyper-sphere radius, $R$, and the two dimensionless parameters $b$, and $c_0$ in (\ref{mass-frla}), are listed in the columns second to fourth of Table 1.
+The fifth column contains the average deviation values of the corresponding fits, while in the last column we present the values of the strong coupling constant, $\alpha_s$ of QCD (normalized to $\pi$) which we extracted by virtue of the formula (\ref{mass-frla}).
+The Table shows that the two $\alpha_s/\pi$ values, in being of the order of $ \alpha_s/\pi \sim 0.80$, remain significantly less than $1$, and in complete agreement with data reported in \cite{Andre}, whose principle result is that the strong coupling constant tends to approach a fixed value in the infrared, thus opening up a so called ``conformal window'' and thereby hints on relevance of conformal symmetry in the infrared.